 Most brugmansias will not grow to their full height if they are grown in a container.
-At the most, the typical container grown brugmansia will reach a height of about 12 feet.
+At the most, the typical container grown brugmansia will reach a height of about 12 feet (4 m.).
 Of course, if this is too high, a container grown brugmansia tree can be easily trained into a smaller tree or even a shrub size.
 Pruning your container brugmansia to a desired height or shape will not affect the size or frequency of the flowers.

 Overwintering Brugmanias in Containers

-Once the weather turns colder and you need to bring your brugmansia in from the cold, you have two options for over wintering your container brugmansia.
+Once the weather turns colder and you need to bring your brugmansia in from the cold, you have two options for overwintering your container brugmansia.

 The first is to simply treat your container brugmansia as a houseplant.
 Put it in a sunny location and water as the soil dries out.
 You probably will not see any flowers while your container brugmansia lives in the house, but it has nice foliage.

 Your other option is to force the container brugmansia into dormancy.
-To do this, put your brugmansia in a cool (but not cold), dark place, such as a garage, a basement or a closet.
+To do this, put your brugmansia in a cool (but not cold), dark place, such as a garage, basement, or a closet.
 If you would like, you may trim your container brugmansia back by about a third before you store it.
 This will not hurt the plant and may make storage a little easier for you.

-One the plant is stored, water it sparingly, only about once per month.
+Once the plant is stored, water it sparingly, only about once per month.
 Be warned, your container brugmansia is going to start to look pretty pathetic.
 It will lose its leaves and some of the outer branches may die.
 Do not panic.
 As long as the trunk of the brugmansia tree is still green, your container brugmansia is alive and well.
 The tree is only sleeping.